 As Kyoto was once the capital of Japan, there are thousands of temples and shrines scattered throughout the city.
 Here are some favorites for visitors:

 Nanzen-ji is a looming temple, located at the base of the Higashiyama mountains.
 It dates back to 1291.
-It is located at the south end of the Philosopher's Path, a famous canal pathway between Ginkaku-ji, and Nanzen-ji.
-This path is called the Philosopher's Path because Japanese philosopher Nishida Kitaro is thought to have walked daily it for meditation.
-Read more on this temple here.
+It is located at the south end of the Philosopher's Path, a famous canal pathway between Ginkaku-ji and Nanzen-ji.
+This path is called the Philosopher's Path because Japanese philosopher Nishida Kitaro is thought to have walked it daily for meditation.

 On the other end of the Philosopher's Path is Ginkaku-ji, the "Silver Pavilion."
-Dating back to the 15th century, the grounds contain many buildings, a moss garden and, a dry sand garden.
-Read more on this temple here.
+Dating back to the 15th century, the grounds contain many buildings, a moss garden, and a dry sand garden.

 Fushimi Inari shrine